browserengineering/book/book/animations.md

 ::: {.further}

 The animation pattern presented in this section is yet another example of the *event loop* first introduced [in Chapter 2][eventloop-ch2] and evolved further [in Chapter 12][eventloop-ch12].
 What's new in this chapter is that we finally have enough tech built up to actually create meaningful, practical animations.
 And the same happened with the web.
-A whole lot of the APIs for proper animations, from the `requestAnimationFrame` API to CSS-native animations, came onto the scene only in the decade of the [2010s][cssanim-hist].
+A whole lot of the APIs for proper animations, from the `requestAnimationFrame` API to CSS-native animations, came onto the scene only during the [2010s][cssanim-hist].

 [eventloop-ch2]: graphics.html#creating-windows
 [eventloop-ch12]: scheduling.html#animating-frames